terminator1626/freeusdt-auto-earn-public/README.md

    ```

 ### Android
+> I'm considering completely discontinuing the Android app due to frequent corruption of the .grande files used to build the .apk.
 1. Download `FreeUSDT Auto Earn.apk`
 2. Enable **Install from unknown sources** in your device settings
 3. Open the APK file to install